 Your first serious headphone is the base for everything else you’ll buy later, and believe me, this hobby can be

 dangerously addictive if you go into the rabbit hole.

 Your first headphone is also very important because it gives a reference point to experienced users who want to help you.
 There are people out there who dedicate a lot of listening time to this hobby and their opinion should be respected especially if they take time from it to help you find a great pair of cans.

 If someone really wants to help you, he or she will say if they intimately know the product, whats their favorite headphones or sound signature and their favorite music genres.

 One thing is someone who heard the product, the other completely different is someone who gives an opinion based on specs, frequency response, and opinions from their favorite reviewers who might have a different taste in the sound signature of a headphone and might also be into different music genres.

 People who only listen to bass heavy music are not the best ones to give you advice about good cans for the classical genre.
 Then again some musicphiles might actually surprise you.

 To end this now long opinion of mine, keep the following in mind before buying gear or requesting help from other hobbyists.

-– You should always try to hear a headphone before buying it, specially if it’s your first foray in to the hobby!
+– You should always try to hear a headphone before buying it, especially if it’s your first foray into the hobby!

 – Your first headphone is very important because it gives a reference point to experienced users who truly know their gear.